MoatLab/FEMU/meson/docs/markdown/Reference-manual.md

     subdir_done()
 ```

-Stops further interpretation of the meson script file from the point of
+Stops further interpretation of the Meson script file from the point
-the invocation.
-All steps executed up to this point are valid and will
+of the invocation.
+All steps executed up to this point are valid and
-be executed by meson.
-This means that all targets defined before the call
+will be executed by Meson.
+This means that all targets defined before
-of `subdir_done` will be build.
+the call of `subdir_done` will be build.

-If the current script was called by `subdir` the execution returns to the
+If the current script was called by `subdir` the execution returns to
-calling directory and continues as if the script had reached the end.
+the calling directory and continues as if the script had reached the
-If the current script is the top level script meson configures the project
+end.
+If the current script is the top level script Meson configures
-as defined up to this point.
+the project as defined up to this point.

 Example:
 ```meson